 No. Since some students already have their own materials, charging a default materials fee can get complicated.
 It's just simpler if everyone does their own shopping.
 We do sell "Materials Kits" at the studio for some of our classes, which can be purchased at check-out when you enroll through the website.
 We offer this as a convenience to our students to save them a trip to the art supply store.
 Alternatively, a list of recommended materials will be emailed to you when you enroll if you'd prefer to shop elsewhere.

 We're sorry, but we simply can't accommodate studio visits.
-Our instructors are unavailable to receive visitors because their time here is already occupied with teaching, making artwork, and other administrative duties.
+Our instructors are unavailable to receive visitors because their time here is already occupied with teaching.
 If you're looking for information about our courses, they're thoroughly described on our website.
 If you have further questions, we're happy to help via our contact form here.

-We'd love to see you, but the best way to see the studio is to take a course!
+We'd love to see you, but the best way to see the studio is to take a class!